Who is Chris Berman?

 Chris Berman Wife

 Chris Berman is a widower.
-The famous sportscaster was married to school teacher Katherine Alexinski.
+The famous sportscaster was the husband of Katherine Alexinski, a school teacher.

 Berman and Alexinski tied the knot in 1983.
 After her marriage, Katherine adopted her husband’s surname.